janalin/lvm4j/Readme.md

 ssHMM
 ======

-A <i>very</i> simple HMM predictor for protein secondary structure.
+A simple protein secondary structure using a 3-state HMM.

 ## Installation